 Photo courtesy of Balboa Park

-If you’re the lucky parent of a little one who is obsessed with trains (or you love trains yourself), this is one of the must-see museums in Balboa Park.
+If you’re the lucky parent of a little one obsessed with trains (or you love trains yourself), this is one of the must-see museums in Balboa Park.

-The San Diego Model Railroad Museum is the biggest scale Model Railroad Museum in the whole United States (with over 27,000 square feet of layouts), and it’s just a fantastic place for kids and grownups to go and examine all the details hiding in these elaborate displays.
+The San Diego Model Railroad Museum is one of the biggest scale Model Railroad Museums in the whole United States (with over 27,000 square feet of layouts), and it’s just a fantastic place for kids and grownups to go and examine all the details hiding in these elaborate displays.

 There’s also a children’s area of the museum with lots of buttons to push, which will delight tiny train enthusiasts.